sizek-cz/krv/docs/index.md

+---
+layout: default
+title: Home
+nav_order: 1
+description: "krv - Kubernetes resource validator"
+permalink: /
+---

-# krv - Kubernetes resource validator
+# krv - Kubernetes resources validator

+{: .fs-5 }

 Tool designed to simplify the validation of Kubernetes resources using the power of JSONPath and regexp.
+{: .fs-6 .fw-300 }

+[Get started now](#quick-start){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[View it on GitHub][krv repo]{: .btn .fs-5 .mb-4 .mb-md-0 }

+---

  The `krv` provides a user-friendly and efficient solution to validate your in-cluster resources against custom-defined criteria to enforce best practices, security policies, and compliance standards across your Kubernetes clusters.

 Say goodbye to manual resource inspection and hello to automated, error-free validation with `krv`.